+This is an easy one to get your kiddos involved!
 When patience strikes and you’re including your small helpers in the kitchen, here are a few tasks that are easy & adaptable for any age.

 - Measuring (For a toddler, pre-measure the oatmeal or flour and have him scoop with a small cup measure from a small bowl into the mixing bowl.
 Many ‘cups’ later, you still have the same amount!)